 Calculating and Reporting Losses or Gains

-If you've only had one or two trades, all you need to do is subtract your cost basis from your selling price to determine the amount of your gain or loss.
-You’ll also need to determine if any gains are short-term or long-term gains.
+If you've only had 1 or 2 trades, all you need to do is subtract your cost basis from your selling price to determine the amount of your gain or loss.
+You’ll also need to determine if any gains are short term or long-term gains.
 If you've had multiple trades or multiple cryptocurrency purchases, this process can be a bit more time consuming simply due to the number of trades.

 When to Use IRS Form 8949

 Check out this video below to figure out when to use IRS Form 8949.

 If you use tax software or an online tax service, like TurboTax, the software or web app will walk you through the process and will ask you if you've had any investment income.
 Answer the questions accurately and the software or web app will automatically place your losses or gains on Schedule D of your electronic return.